Indian Rock Park: Description

 Indian Rock Path, a public walkway, connects the park to the intersection of Solano Avenue and The Alameda.
 The main part of Indian Rock itself has two sets of steps leading to its summit that were carved into the rock during the Depression years.
+All seven of the original Eucalyptus trees were removed from Indian Rock Park from January 2023 and April 2024 in an effort to rid the area of the invasive species.
+The city has since then been planting native trees such as California Buckeye, Western Redbud, California flannelbush trees.
+Even after recent renovations, several signs of the previous Ohlone occupants remain embedded in the park, including the deeply-seated mortar carvings that served the lifestyle of these individuals.

 Indian Rock Park has been featured in the New York Times on at least two occasions, once each in 2010 and 2018.